 SAI BABA: Known as Sri Sathya (sometimes Satya, a Sanskrit word meaning “truth”, as in The Real Truth) Sai (a Persian word sometimes associated with Sufism, meaning “poor one” and used as a term of respect and affection for a Teacher or Saint) Baba, Sai Baba was born in India in 1926.
 Sai Baba died in 2011.
 He is perhaps best known in the West for his ability to exercise extraordinary powers and produce unusual (to put it mildly) phenomena, among which are healings, bilocation, teleportation, levitation, precognition, and materializations (of all kinds).
 Sai Baba’s followers consider him to be an avatar.
 Sai Baba (sai is a Muslim term meaning saint and baba is a Hindi term of affection) lived in Puttaparti, India at his spiritual community (ashram), called Prashanti Nilayam (“Abode of Great Peace”).
 See also the essay about him at TZF’s Open Space.
 Sai Baba is named after, and considered to be a reincarnation of, Sai Baba of Shirdi, one of India’s greatest Teachers, who died in 1918; for more about him, please click here.
 Allegations of serious misconduct have been made concerning Sai Baba.
 For information about that, please visit http://www.rickross.com/groups/saibaba.html and http://www.exbaba.com/.
 For a few book titles about him, please click here.

 SAINT: Usually abbreviated S. or St. (or, for women, sometimes Ste.), saint is from a Latin word meaning holy, and commonly refers to someone who is considered to be of great holiness, benevolence, and/or virtue; in short, a model of excellence or perfection.
 Specifically in Roman Catholicism, a saint is a person officially recognized after death as being entitled to public veneration and capable of interceding for people on earth.
 The process by which the Church in Rome determines sainthood is called canonization, and normally requires, besides evidence of an exemplary life, proof of three miracles attributed to the candidate for sainthood.
 (A movie we enjoy in which canonization plays a central role is The Third Miracle.)
-Although the term appears in other spiritual traditions, we are not aware of any other specific procedure for determining sainthood.
+Although the term appears in other spiritual traditions, I am not aware of any other specific procedure for determining sainthood.
 In the Old Testament, the word saint is sometimes applied to persons who are considered to be particularly faithful to the covenant with God (about which see Genesis 12:1-3, Genesis 15, Exodus 19:5-6, and others); thus, at Psalms 31:23, “Love the Lord, all you his saints!”
 The word seems to appear in the Gospels only once, at Matthew 27:52, where it is said that at the crucifixion “tombs were opened, and the bodies of sleeping saints came back to life”.
 Elsewhere in the New Testament, the term seems to be used simply to differentiate between believers and non-believers.
-Our own experience and reading of the lives and works and words of “saints” in various traditions suggests that many are indeed excellent models for seekers, but that as a label “sainthood” is not necessarily synonymous with Self-Realized.
+My own experience and reading of the lives and works and words of “saints” in various traditions suggests that many are indeed excellent models for seekers, but that as a label “sainthood” is not necessarily synonymous with Self-Realized.

 SAMSARA & NIRVANA: In Buddhism, samsara is the process of coming into being as (or seeming to be) a differentiated, separate and separative human being.
 In Hinduism, samsara is the endless cycle of birth and death to which all beings are subject.
 Thus, in both instances, samsara is the human egoic condition marked or shaped by the conviction that “I am me, and you aren’t”, and is itself a product of (or the manifestation of) our ignorance of our True Identity.
 The “opposite” of samsara is nirvana (sometimes nibbana), the “natural” state marked by complete illumination and liberation from all worldly characteristics or conditions, and the goal of virtually all spiritual traditions.
 See Self-Realization.
 See also maya.

-SAMSKARA, VASANA: Samskara refers to patterns in our consciousness which define, determine, and inform our current condition, our personality.
+which define, determine, and inform our current condition, our personality.
 In a reincarnation sense, we inherit some of these from and through previous lives; others are generated in our current life; all are conditioned by our actions, which in turn shape our future lives.
 Vasana is self-limiting mental conditioning.
 From Vasistha’s Yoga This body … seems to exist on account of vasana.
-I am not sure of the precise relationship between these two Sanskrit words.
-See also karma.

-SANNYASIN & SADHU: Both are words used in Hinduism for a holy person or monk, someone who has renounced attachment to the world in a search for spiritual liberation or realization.
-SANNYASA, sometimes SANYASA, is renunciation of the conviction I am me, and you aren’t; what is mine is not yours that defines the egoic personality and the reality we live in.
+that defines the egoic personality and the reality we live in.
 Sannyasa sees God in all beings and things, and all beings and things in God.
 It cannot be forced or commanded.
 It needs to be embraced, reached for, asserted with enthusiasm, meditated upon.
 And it will appear.
 See Seeker, Veil.

 SANSKRIT is an ancient language of India in which the traditions of the region were spoken and written.
 It dates to nearly 2000 BCE.
 Sanskrit is the language of the classical texts of Hinduism and Buddhism and other traditions.
 There are a lot of Sanskrit words on The Zoo Fence (even on this page!), and the reason for that is, to my ears, they get it.
 Are there sometimes better, clearer English words?
 Undoubtedly.
 I am no expert, not a student of South Asian culture, or for that matter of theism.
 I judge only from my own personal experience.
 To me, the original Sanskrit-ers (?) say it, describe it, word it, like it is.